windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
 This is an unofficial **Classic** SmartThings interface to the [StreamLabs Smart Home Water Meter](https://www.streamlabswater.com/).
 It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing StreamLabs flow alerts in the form of SmartThings water leaks.
 This allows StreamLabs alerts to be interfaced to other SmartApps such as Smart Home Monitor.
 Note that the ability to delay (Pause) SmartThings declaring a water leak from a StreamLabs alert is an added feature of this implementation.
+(This also works with the **New** SmartThings App also however the User Interface of the Device handler only displays wet/dry; it doesn't display water usage statistics or ability to display and control the home/away or pause function.
+A kludge has been added to allow pause feature to still work; see below).

 These modules are not intended to replace StreamLab's Phone App but to just provide an interface to SmartThings.
 ## Getting Started